Land Without Limits

 Bella Coola Hot Springs | Tyler Cave

-If you’re arriving by boat, that also means you’ll likely be arriving by car.
-This is the most scenic land and sea journey British Columbia has to offer as the new Northern Sea Wolf ferry navigates the Inside Passage.
-Whether you disembark from Port Hardy or drive up through the Cariboo and along Highway 20 into Bella Coola Valley, including a ferry trip to complete your full Great Bear Rainforest Circle Route, this is one of BC’s most iconic and scenically diverse road trips.
-Booking the Northern Sea Wolf is done through BC Ferries’ telephone reservation system only and should be the first planning element of your Bella Coola vacation.
-This ensures not only availability but also planning timing for your trip and pre-booking accommodations as this ferry route does not run every day and is often full.
+If you’re arriving by boat, it also likely means you’ll be arriving by car.
+This journey offers the most scenic combination of land and sea that British Columbia has to offer, as the new Northern Sea Wolf ferry navigates the Inside Passage.
+Whether you disembark from Port Hardy or drive up through the Cariboo and along Highway 20 into the Bella Coola Valley, including a ferry trip to complete your full Great Bear Rainforest Loop, this is one of BC’s most iconic and scenically diverse road trips.

 Fly into Bella Coola Airport with Pacific Coastal Airlines